 But it is not all about the cost.
 You should consider the practicalities, such as the payout received and ask yourself if your family and loved ones will still be able to keep up with your financial commitments after you die.

 Death in service benefits can pay between two and four times your salary depending on the scheme, so if your salary is, say, £50,000 per annum, your family could receive a payout of somewhere between £100,000 and £200,000.
 Would that be enough for them?
 If not you may need additional life insurance.

 Work out how much your financial commitments are when they are all added up together.
 Would your family still be able to manage under the worst case scenario if you were no longer around?

 For example, say you have a mortgage with 25 years of payments left to make, and you die five years later while working at a company that provided you with a death in service benefit.
 Would that payout be enough to cover the remaining 20 years of mortgage payments?

 Credit card bills and mortgage payments are not the only financial commitments your family may need to keep up with.
 Funeral costs are also a factor and other admin costs could come up when dealing with your death.

 Before you decide if you need life insurance or not, calculate how much it would cost if you died, and at what stage.
 If you died later in life when most of your debts have been paid off, the cost might be lower than if you died young.
 But it is vital to look at the worst-case scenario first to be best prepared.

 If you have financial obligations that could remain even after you die, such as a mortgage, then some kind of cover like life insurance could be crucial to your family.

-While death in service is a really useful benefit when working for a company, it is unable to cover every circumstance or deliver in the same way that life insurance does.
+While death in service is a really useful benefit when working for a company, it is often not enough to cover every circumstance or deliver in the same way that life insurance does.